 Inactives are members who have ceased contributing to the Fund, but have not yet received an entitlement, and for whom insufficient data is available.
-These members are split into three groups according to the data available to calculate entitlements:
+These members are split into two groups according to the data available to calculate entitlements:

-- Inactives(1A) are members with less than 10 years membership, or with a salary of nil or \$1. - Inactives(1B) are members with at least 10 years membership and a salary. - Inactives(2) are members for whom neither salary nor contribution information was available in order to estimate entitlements.
+- Inactives(1A) are members with less than 10 years membership, or with a salary of nil or \$1. - Inactives(1B) are members with at least 10 years membership and a salary.